Boy's a Liar Pt. 2

 "Boy's a Liar Pt.
-2" (stylized in sentence case as "Boy's a liar Pt.
-2") is a single by PinkPantheress.
-The track was officially released on 3 February 2023 and features American rapper Ice Spice.
-It is a remix of PinkPantheress' earlier song, "Boy's a Liar".
+2" (stylised in sentence case) is a single by British singer-songwriter and record producer PinkPantheress and American rapper Ice Spice.
+It was released on 3 February 2023 as a remix of PinkPantheress's earlier song "Boy's a Liar".

+Commercially, the song reached number one in New Zealand, number three in the United States, the top ten in seven additional countries, and number three on the Billboard Global 200, becoming the first top-ten hit for both artists.
+It has been certified Gold or higher in eight countries.

 Background

 After Ice Spice posted the original version of "Boy's a Liar" on her Instagram story, PinkPantheress replied asking to collaborate, hoping to "culturally ... stamp this song into [2023]".
 PinkPantheress used the stems of the instrumental by Mura Masa, who was uninvolved in the remix, to produce the remix.
 "Boy's a Liar Pt.
 2" was released on 3 February 2023 through Parlophone, Elektra Records, and 3EE as the lead single of PinkPantheress's debut studio album Heaven Knows.